 So, an easy angel food cake recipe was the perfect treat.

-Before you get started, separate your whites out and leave on the counter for about an hour to bring them to room temperature.
+Before you get started, separate your whites out and leave them on the counter for about an hour to bring them to room temperature.

 Add the cake flour to a sifter.